Rustam200391/CourseMarket/README.md

 ## Available Scripts

-<ins>In the project directory, you can run:
+<insIn the project directory, you can run:

 ### `npm start`